 Examples of treatment options available during inpatient care include:

 - Cognitive behavioral therapy

 - Peer groups

 Intensive Outpatient Program (IOP)

-During IOP, Patients leave the inpatient facility, but live in a supportive group of fellow recovery seekers.
+During an intensive outpatient program (IOP), patients leave the inpatient facility, but live in a supportive group of fellow recovery seekers.
 Patients return to the facility several times a week at least for additional treatment.
 Some treatment facilities offer IOP programs, enabling patients to move directly from inpatient care to IOP, while other programs do not, meaning patients interested in IOP will have to find a separate program.
 IOP is advantageous because it allows patients to “test themselves” and the sobriety skills they have acquired in a real-life setting.

 Patients acquire the skills and knowledge and make the preparations necessary to successfully maintain sobriety after treatment.
 This step of the treatment process is one of the most variable between patients, because each patient is returning to a very different life, or in many cases starting a new one entirely.
 Examples of preparations that patients must make include participating in support groups and ongoing treatment, returning to/finding a job, rebuilding relationships with friends and family, securing a place to live, and caring for children and pets.

 During the release phase, patients complete administrative processes and leave the treatment facility.
 Many facilities provide final assessments at this time and provide additional advice and guidance to patients.
 Release makes sure that the patient is ready to begin their new life.